hendriknielaender/double-trouble/data/blog/berlin_summit_2023_review.md

 architects already waiting on the sidelines, made me eager to come back later and explore more.
 The Four In A Row was interesting, as the metrics were published through [Athena](https://docs.aws.amazon.com/athena/latest/ug/what-is.html) into a Grafana dashboard.
-Nice to see that for small datasets and optimized queries, load times can be as fast as 0.5 seconds.
+Nice to see that for small data-sets and optimized queries, load times can be as fast as 0.5 seconds.

 ![4 In A Row Dashboard](/src/assets/images/berlin_summit_2023_review/berlin_summit_4_in_a_row.jpg)